 Exercise and Project Submissions: Exercises and Projects must be electronically submitted using TWEN's submission system.
 To electronically submit your project, go to your section's TWEN page and click on the Assignment Submission tab on the left-hand side.
 Locate the correct exercise or project and follow the submission instructions.
-Your Professor may require the submission of hard copies; please follow your Professor's instructions in this regard.
+Your Professor may also require the submission of hard copies.